1. Resource Library

 In some cases cloud-based invoicing software features an online portal just for your customers.
 There, they can view all invoice-related documents, removing the need to search through email attachments.

-6 advantages of cloud invoicing for mid-sized and enterprise companies
+6 advantages of cloud-based invoicing for mid-sized and enterprise companies

-Cloud invoicing offers the following advantages to mid-sized and enterprise companies:
+Cloud-based invoicing management offers the following advantages to mid-sized and enterprise companies:

 1. Handle large invoice volumes easily